Top 5 This Week

-Pennsylvania’s outdoor recreation inventory is defined by the depth and variety of its wild lands — the state contains 2.2 million acres of State Forest land (the largest state forest system in the eastern United States), 121 state parks, a 229-mile stretch of the Appalachian Trail (the longest of any state it crosses), the Pocono Mountains’ lakeside resorts and waterfalls, the Pine Creek Gorge (“Pennsylvania’s Grand Canyon”) in the Northern Tier, and the Delaware Water Gap National Recreation Area on the New Jersey border.
-For the tens of millions of residents of the Philadelphia and Pittsburgh metros, Pennsylvania’s outdoor access is a primary quality-of-life asset — the Wissahickon Creek gorge is accessible by foot from Philadelphia’s Chestnut Hill neighborhood; Point State Park and the North Shore Trail provide river access minutes from Pittsburgh’s downtown; and the Poconos are two hours from Philadelphia.
+Pennsylvania’s outdoor recreation is defined by the depth and variety of its wild lands — 2.2 million acres of State Forest (one of the largest state forest systems in the eastern United States), 125 state parks, a 229-mile stretch of the Appalachian Trail, the Pocono Mountains’ lakeside resorts and waterfalls, the Pine Creek Gorge (“Pennsylvania’s Grand Canyon”) in the Northern Tier, and the Delaware Water Gap National Recreation Area on the New Jersey border.
+For the tens of millions of residents of the Philadelphia and Pittsburgh metros, this outdoor access is a primary quality-of-life asset: the Wissahickon Creek gorge is reachable on foot from Philadelphia’s Chestnut Hill neighborhood, Point State Park and the North Shore Trail put river access minutes from downtown Pittsburgh, and the Poconos sit two hours from Philadelphia.

 Pine Creek Gorge: Pennsylvania’s Grand Canyon

-Pine Creek Gorge, in the Northern Tier’s Tioga State Forest, is Pennsylvania‘s most dramatic natural landscape — a 47-mile gorge cut 1,000 feet deep through the Allegheny Plateau by Pine Creek, providing views of forested ridges and the creek below that genuinely justify the “Grand Canyon of Pennsylvania” designation.
-The Leonard Harrison State Park on the east rim and Colton Point State Park on the west rim provide overlook access, hiking trails, and campgrounds.
-The Pine Creek Rail Trail, 62 miles long along the old Jersey Shore, Pine Creek and Buffalo Railway corridor, provides hiking and cycling through the gorge at creek level — one of the finest rail trail experiences in the eastern United States.
-The Susquehannock Trail System, 85 miles of hiking trail in the surrounding State Forest, provides multi-day backpacking in a wilderness setting unusual for the densely populated Mid-Atlantic region.
+Pine Creek Gorge, in the Northern Tier’s Tioga State Forest, is Pennsylvania‘s most dramatic natural landscape — a 47-mile canyon cut roughly 1,000 feet deep through the Allegheny Plateau by Pine Creek, with views of forested ridges and the water below that genuinely earn the “Grand Canyon of Pennsylvania” billing.
+Leonard Harrison State Park sits on the east rim and Colton Point State Park on the west, each with overlooks, hiking trails, and campgrounds.
+Down at creek level, the 62-mile Pine Creek Rail Trail runs the length of the old Jersey Shore, Pine Creek and Buffalo Railway corridor — a ride that USA Today once ranked among the world’s best bike tours.
+For backpackers, the 85-mile Susquehannock Trail System loops through the surrounding State Forest in a wilderness setting rare for the densely populated Mid-Atlantic.

 Pocono Mountains: Waterfalls and Winter Recreation

-The Pocono Mountains, in northeastern Pennsylvania, provide the most accessible resort recreation for the Philadelphia, New York City, and New Jersey markets — a landscape of glacially carved lakes, waterfalls (Bushkill Falls, the “Niagara of Pennsylvania,” and Dingmans Falls are the most dramatic), ski areas (Camelback, Jack Frost, Big Boulder), and the resort communities that have served the region’s population since the 19th century.
-The Delaware Water Gap National Recreation Area, at the Poconos’ southern edge, provides 70,000 acres of hiking, paddling, and wildlife habitat in a National Recreation Area accessible from the New York City metro in under two hours.
-The Appalachian Trail enters the Delaware Water Gap from New Jersey and climbs the Kittatinny Ridge through the Recreation Area — one of the most accessible sections of the trail from a major population center in the entire 2,190-mile route.
+The Pocono Mountains, in northeastern Pennsylvania, hold the most accessible resort recreation for the Philadelphia, New York City, and New Jersey markets — a landscape of glacially carved lakes, waterfalls, ski areas, and the resort towns that have drawn crowds since the 19th century.
+Bushkill Falls, the “Niagara of Pennsylvania,” and Dingmans Falls are the headliners; Camelback, Jack Frost, and Big Boulder cover the winter trade.
+At the Poconos’ southern edge, the Delaware Water Gap National Recreation Area opens 70,000 acres of hiking, paddling, and wildlife habitat within two hours of the New York City metro.
+The Appalachian Trail enters the Gap from New Jersey and climbs the Kittatinny Ridge through the recreation area — one of the easiest stretches of the trail to reach from a major population center anywhere on its 2,198-mile route.

 Laurel Highlands: Pittsburgh’s Outdoor Backyard